Liul-Sintayehu-Tebkew/Python-Journey-for-Cybersecurity/README.md

 <div align="center">

-🔗 <a href="https://www.linkedin.com/in/liul-sintayehu/">Connect with me on LinkedIn</a>
+My LinkedIn account <a href="https://www.linkedin.com/in/liul-sintayehu/">Connect with me on LinkedIn</a>

 </div>

-Happy hacking! 🐍💻